Back to Articles

 Can AI apps read cursive handwriting?

-Yes, by 2026, apps like ThinkAssist and Google Lens have a 95%+ outgoing accuracy rate for cursive, provided the writing is legible and the lighting is decent.
+Yes, by 2026, apps like ThinkAssist and Google Lens have a 95%+ recognition accuracy for cursive, provided the writing is legible and the lighting is decent.

 Is there a free AI homework helper that actually works?